ben-newell/configuration/README.md

 Although some precautions have been taken that might help if you have existing dotfiles we usually clone the bootstrap and clone from the cloud if the system was just re-imaged.
 But needless to say be very careful and read through everything anyway.
 This was tested in 10.13, 10.14, 10.15 and in 11.x.

 Start with something like re-imaging, I've always thought it best to start fresh.
 Like re-imaging by “CMD + “R” to Recovery to use Disk Utility and delete Macintosh HD - Data and erase Macintosh HD.
-Next, install an OS, usually, unless you have some USB’s flashed with the OS you want, just laying around, you’ll just have to go to whichever OS came with the computer or whatever f**** feature Apple wanted to implement in Recovery that day, if recovery even still exists for that matter.
+Next, install an OS, usually, unless you have some USB’s flashed with the OS you want, just laying around, you’ll just have to go to whichever OS came with the computer or whatever feature Apple wanted to implement in Recovery that day, if recovery even still exists.

 Make sure that your setup wizard is complete and a connection is active through wi-fi or over ethernet.